TransparentSelf/transparentself.github.io/_posts/2022-05-03-Karriverzum.md

 <br />

 ### Expert Interviews
 **The consensus among respondents is that career guidance in the traditional sense is bleeding from several wounds.
-Unpreparedness in public education, lack of interest on the part of students and under-informed guidance counsellors all contribute to poor choices career choices.**
+Unpreparedness in public education, lack of interest on the part of students and under-informed guidance counsellors all contribute to poor career choices.**

 Where parents are not aware of the labour market, students mostly turn to their teachers, who are often unable to provide adequate assistance, as few of them are qualified to do so.
 Therefore, they often start with the fact that what the child is good at is what the child should do, which is clearly wrong.